2600hz/community-scripts/dtmf-tones-js/readme.md

 ## Description

 DTMF.js is a simple Javascript module for generating DTMF (Dual Tone – Multi Frequency) tones.
-This is handy for simulating the sounds that touch tone phones produce.
+This is handy for simulating the sounds that touch-tone phones produce.

 ## Usage